jiandandkl/blog/source/_posts/Record-a-node-memory-leak-debugging.md

 Return to project, there are three possible log functions, first is a custom function replaced default `console.log`, second is a third module named `yog-log`, last is `logger` from `nestjs`.

 Firstly, I annotated the custom log functoin, but I found it's not the reason cause memory leaking after testing.
 Then I exclude the logger of `nestjs` lightly, because `nestjs` is very popular in many projects so that it would expose long ago if it had memory leaking.
 So there is only one possibility - `yog-log`.
 When I went to github to find more information about it, I found a [issue](https://github.com/fex-team/yog-log/issues/12) about memory leaking.
 According to this issue, I search more information about `domain` on [nodejs website](https://nodejs.org/docs/latest/api/domain.html) which shows `domain` is pending deprecation.
 I also found some articles refer to `domain` may cause memory leaking.
+Then I return to `yog-log`, and it indeed used `domain` in `index.js` and it has a function called `logger` which we saw in snapshot.

 ![normal memory](/img/dujun/normalMemory.png)